sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 To do so, teams should be cross-functional and staff people with different backgrounds and strengths.

-About backgrounds, you want a mix of old and young, senior and more junior, academic and self-taught, genders, etc. In terms of personalities, you need shapers, fixers, and explorers.
+About backgrounds, you want a mix of old and young, senior and more junior, academic and self-taught, genders, etc. In terms of archetypes, you need shapers, fixers, and explorers.
+You also want both starters and finishers.
 When it comes to skills, you should at least cover web development, user experience, distributed systems, codebase structure, Cloud infrastructure, databases, product discovery, scripting, observability, and code maintainability.

-I believe teams of four or five people can achieve the requirements above, without splitting into more than one team.
+I believe teams of five people can achieve the requirements above, without internally splitting into more than one team.
 People are not interchangeable, and the same person will complement a team and not fit in others.
-Hire for the specific skills/strengths/personality/background you need in a specific team.
+Hire for the specific skills, strengths, archetype, personality, and background you need in a given team.

 The design goal is to eliminate any dependencies across teams.